aleklisi/The-Sound-Of-Erlang/article.md

 [0.001, 0.002, ...
 0.999, 1, 1, 1, ..., 1]
 ```

-Now lets generate release the lazy way:
+We can also generate the Release a lazy way:

 ```erlang
 release(Len) ->
     lists:reverse(attack(Len)).
 ```

-so the release function generates the following list:
+The release function generates the following list:

 ```erlang
 [1, 1, 1, ..., 1, 0.999, ..., 0.002, 0.001]
 ```